Jaysoony/JForum/README.md

 # JForum - Communication & Resources

-A lightweight, easy accessible Forum website for communication and getting, posting & editing resources
+A lightweight, easy accessible Forum website for communication and getting, posting & editing resources.

+This is NOT the final design version of the Forum.

 This project uses:
 - [ParticlesJS](https://github.com/VincentGarreau/particles.js/)